Updated: May 20, 2022

 7. In investing, time is more important than timing.

 A lot of people like timing the market.
-They try to predict its behavior so they can buy low and sell high — but not only is this time consuming, it’s also easily frustrating.
+They try to predict its behavior so they can buy low and sell high — but not only is this time-consuming, but it’s also easily frustrating.

 Interestingly, while financial analysts don’t always agree when the market will go up or down, most of them however will agree that the longer you are in the market, the better it is for your investment.